Karthieeswaran/Call-for-Code-2021-Zero-Hunger/README.md

 ## Project

-The project currently does the following things.
+Currently,this project does the following things:
+1. Subscription for farmers to get daily updates on market prices of crops/vegetables.
-1. The farmers with the help of co-ops can register the details of crops in the below UI.
+2. The Co-ops can register the details of crops in the below UI.

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Dashboard/Dail%20Entry.png)

-2. Once the farmer is registered the co-ops will send the current value for the crops which they like to sell with co-ops.
+2. Once the farmer gets registered, the co-ops will send the current value for the crops which they like to sell in local market.(This will be automated in future #Phonebots)

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Dashboard/Daily_Report.png)

-3. Then using the below UI the co-ops can enter the outlet kgs from their storage space.So that the current used storage sapce will be automatically updated in the UI.
+3. Then using the below UI the co-ops can enter the outlet kgs from their storage space.So that the current used storage sapce will be automatically updated in the UI.This information will be used for storing surpluses incase any challanges observed in transportation or consumser availability.

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Dashboard/Storage_Capacity.png)

-4. In need of beneficial to both farmers and customers using below UI the Profit is calculated and these details are stored in the database.
+4. If selling of surplus amount will be successful then  below UI will be used to calculate profit margins for independent farmers.This information will be handy to investors like Govt/Bank authorities.
+They will add cashback to farmer's wallet so that they can use this profit amount for their own need.

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Dashboard/Profit_Dashboard.png)

-5. Then an sepaarte UI is created to deliver the vegetables which is going to be waste or someone willing to offer the vegetables to the people whose in need.
-Beacuse in the farmers end they can't sell the vegetables in the market in some cases.
-So they became rotten and went to wastage.
-Inorder to reduce this the unselled vegetables can be shared with whose in need.
+5. This sepaarte UI has been created to deliver the extra surplus amount which was failed to sell in the market due to certain reason.
+Coops will help to share with other locality farmers or food processing industries.Incase Coops fail to sell then the surplus will be used for organic farming to make compost or animal food.

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Website/website.PNG)